zanerock/cloudsite/site/docs/user-guides/website-development/build-with-docusaurus.md

 First, you must have Node+NPM on your system.
 If you need help checking for and/or installing Node+NPM, refer to the [Node and NPM section of the getting started installation guide](/docs/get-started/installation#node-and-npm).

-Once Node+NPM is installed, open a [terminal](/docs/get-started/installation#terminal-commands) and type:
+Once Node+NPM are installed, open a [terminal](/docs/get-started/installation#terminal-commands) and type:

 ```bash
 npx create-docusaurus@latest ./my-site classic